yh-luo/from-zero-to-source-estimates/README.md

 #### Notes

-+ Instructions can be found in [MNE documentation](https://mne.tools/stable/generated/mne.gui.coregistration.html?highlight=coreg#mne.gui.coregistration).
++ Instructions of coregistration can be found in [MNE documentation](https://mne.tools/stable/generated/mne.gui.coregistration.html?highlight=coreg#mne.gui.coregistration).
 + It is not neccessary, but may be helpful to use the high-resolution head surfaces to help coregistration.
 To do this, refer to `11_setup_head_for_coreg.py`.

 ### Forward solution